Ryanrenqian/WGCNA/README.md

 # WGCNA
-# This is my Rscript for WGCNA in bioinformatic analysis
+# This is my own Rscript for WGCNA in bioinformatic analysis